dooly-ai/draft-js/README.md

 # [Draft.js](http://draftjs.org/) [![Build Status](https://img.shields.io/travis/facebook/draft-js/master.svg?style=flat)](https://travis-ci.org/facebook/draft-js) [![npm version](https://img.shields.io/npm/v/draft-js.svg?style=flat)](https://yarn.pm/draft-js)

+## Dooly maintained fork

+This is a fork of Draft.js maintained by Dooly.
+We don't recommend using this fork, it's a hacked up version suited to our needs and most likely not yours.

+This fork has the following changes:

+- *Scrolling improvements when inserting blocks:* Draft.js scrolls its container when a block is inserted at the end of the editor that falls outside of the visible viewport.
+This improves the scrolling behaviour for when the editor is inside of a scrollable container.
+An optional element with the `[data-draft-footer]` selector is kept in view when the container is scrolled.

+- *Maintain original block type when updating a single fragment:* When updating a single fragment (e.g, pasting a single element,) the original block type is preserved.

+- *Use 0.10.0 pasting logic:* 0.11.0's pasting code seems to have issues with adding random newlines and not converting nested lists properly.
+This backports the 0.10.0 logic until 0.11's behaviour is fixed.
+Try pasting the following markdown into 0.10.0 vs 0.11.0's editor to see this,

+Hi there,

+- this
+- is
+  - a
+  - nested
+- list

+## Original README

 ![Live Demo](https://media.giphy.com/media/XHUjaxELpc11SiRSqN/giphy.gif)

 Draft.js is a JavaScript rich text editor framework, built for React and